-73. Where the ownership or management of an establishment is transferred, whether by agreement or by operation of law, from the employer in relation to that establishment to a 15 new employer, every worker who has been in continuous service for not less than one year in that establishment immediately before such transfer shall be entitled to notice and compensation in accordance with the provisions of section 70 as if the worker had been retrenched:
+73. Where the ownership or management of an establishment is transferred, whether Compensation 45 by agreement or by operation of law, from the employer in relation to that establishment to a new employer, every worker who has been in continuous service for not less than one year in that establishment immediately before such transfer shall be entitled to notice and to workers in case of transfer of establishment. compensation in accordance with the provisions of section 70 as if the worker had been retrenched:

-Provided that nothing in this section shall apply to a worker in any case where there 20 has been a change of employers by reason of the transfer, if-
+Provided that nothing in this section shall apply to a worker in any case where there has been a change of employers by reason of the transfer, if-

-- (a) the service of the worker has not been interrupted by such transfer; - (b) the terms and conditions of service applicable to the worker after such transfer are not in any way less favourable to the worker than those applicable to them immediately before the transfer; and notice to be given of intention to close down any undertaking.
+(a) the service of the worker has not been interrupted by such transfer;

-(c) the new employer is, under the terms of such transfer or otherwise, legally liable to pay to the worker, in the event of his retrenchment, compensation on the basis that his service has been continuous and has not been interrupted by the transfer.

-74. (1) An employer who intends to close down an undertaking shall serve, at least sixty days before the date on which the intended closure is to become effective, a notice, in such manner as may be prescribed, on the appropriate Government stating clearly the reasons for the intended closure of the undertaking:
+- (b) the terms and conditions of service applicable to the worker after such transfer are not in any way less favourable to the worker than those applicable to them immediately before the transfer; and - (c) the new employer is, under the terms of such transfer or otherwise, legally liable to pay to the worker, in the event of his retrenchment, compensation on the basis that his service has been continuous and has not been interrupted by the transfer. - 74.
+(1) An employer who intends to close down an undertaking shall serve, at least sixty days before the date on which the intended closure is to become effective, a notice, in such manner as may be prescribed, on the appropriate Government stating clearly the 15 reasons for the intended closure of the undertaking: